Operation Iraqi Freedom FAQ

 The objections to OIF were carried forward from opponents' objections to ODF and Clinton's military enforcement with Iraq.
 The claim that OIF was illegal under international law is based on language in UNSCR 1441 and other UNSC resolutions that the UNSC remained “seized” on the issue, which opponents have interpreted with the episodic view that each US military action with Iraq required a new UN authorization.
 However, the UNSC permanent members that led the opposition to a strict standard of compliance and enforcement for Iraq also held separate grievances with US-led international enforcement and were implicated in the Oil for Food scandal.

-During his enforcement of the Gulf War ceasefire, President Clinton overcame the impasse in the UN Security Council by setting the precedent for US-led military enforcement without new UN authorization with the view that Iraq's breach of the Gulf War ceasefire, rather than UN authorization, activated the authority for military enforcement.
-According to Clinton, the sovereign and ultimate authority to deploy US forces for the Iraq enforcement was vested in the US President by the US law and UNSC resolution in the original Gulf War authorization:
+During his enforcement of the Gulf War ceasefire, President Clinton overcame the impasse in the UN Security Council by setting the precedent for US-led military enforcement without new UN authorization with the view that Iraq's breach of the Gulf War ceasefire, rather than concurrent specific UN authorization, activated the authority for military enforcement.
+According to Clinton, the sovereign and ultimate authority to deploy US forces "in response to Iraqi breaches of its obligations under resolutions of the United Nations Security Council" was vested in the US President by the US law and UNSC resolution in the original Gulf War authorization.
+Clinton explained his vested authority to enforce the Gulf War ceasefire in a letter to Congress on December 18, 1998:

 For ODF, P.L.
 105-235 set the judgement condition of breach that activated the authority for military enforcement; then the UNSCOM Butler Report confirmed the breach.
 For OIF, P.L.
 107-243 and UNSCR 1441 summarized the existing US laws and UNSC resolutions on Iraq, reiterated with resolute language the legal authority for military enforcement and strict standard of compliance, respectively, and reset the breach status for Iraq; then the UNMOVIC Cluster Document confirmed the breach.
 UNSCR 1441 also "recall[ed]" UNSCR 678 from the original Gulf War authorization.